-&lt;sup>5See also Iacopetta and Peretto (2021), Chu, Fan and Wang (2020), Chu, Kou and Wang (2020), Chu, Furukawa and Wang (2022), Chu, Peretto and Wang (2022) and Chu, Peretto and Xu (2023), who explore other mechanisms, such as corporate governance, status-seeking culture, intellectual property rights, rent-seeking government, agricultural revolution and international trade, of endogenous takeoff in the Schumpeterian growth model.
+&lt;sup>7See also Iacopetta and Peretto (2021), Chu, Fan and Wang (2020), Chu, Kou and Wang (2020), Chu, Furukawa and Wang (2022), Chu, Peretto and Wang (2022), Chu and Peretto (2023) and Chu, Peretto and Xu (2023), who explore other mechanisms, such as corporate governance, status-seeking culture, intellectual property rights, rent-seeking government, agricultural revolution, income inequality and international trade, of endogenous takeoff in the Schumpeterian growth model.

-&lt;sup>6Most of these studies are based on a single country or a small number of countries.
+&lt;sup>8Most of these studies are based on a single country or a small number of countries.
 A notable exception is Asimakopoulos and Karavias (2016), who also consider cross-country panel data.

-&lt;sup>7In this study, we are interested in additional aspects of the growth path that the literature has not examined before, most prominently the timing of the transition from stagnation to growth and the potential role of public spending in explaining large difference in income across countries as the result of the secular cumulation of differences in growth rates.
+&lt;sup>9In this study, we are interested in additional aspects of the growth path that the literature has not examined before, most prominently the timing of the transition from stagnation to growth and the potential role of public spending in explaining large difference in income across countries as the result of the secular cumulation of differences in growth rates.
 Ideally, we would examine these other aspects with data on the timing of the takoff in various countries.
 Such data, unfortunately, is not available.

-an inverted-U effect on transitional economic growth when the government finances spending with some form of distortionary taxation.
-Since we are not necessarily interested in the specific tax instrument that induces the non-monotonic relationship, we use the following empirical specification to establish the inverted-U relation between public spending and growth:
+Our theoretical model exhibits a hump-shaped effect of productive government spending on the contemporaneous growth rate under distortionary taxation as long as the economy hasn't reached yet the balanced growth path.
+Since we are not necessarily interested in the specific tax instrument that induces the non-monotonic relationship, we use the following empirical specification to document the hump-shaped relation between public spending and growth:

-$$g{it} = \vartheta_1 \gamma{it} + \vartheta_2 \gamma{it}^2 + \vartheta_3 y{it-1} + \varphi_i + \varrho_t + \epsilon{it},$$ where $g{it}$ denotes the average annual growth rate (measured by real GDP, real GDP per capita or real GDP per worker) in country i at period t, $\gamma{it}$ denotes the average value of productive government spending (defined as government spending on education, health, defence, and economic affairs) as a share of GDP in country i at period t, $\gamma{it}^2$ denotes the quadratic term of $\gamma{it}$ in country i at period t, and $y{it-1}$ is the log value of per capita GDP in country i at the beginning of period t to capture the country's initial income level. $\varphi_i$ is the country fixed effect, $\varrho_t$ is the period fixed effect, and $\epsilon{it}$ is the error term.
-The data is from 1975 to 2015, and we consider five years as a period (to remove cyclical fluctuations in the data), so we have 8 periods.
+$$g{it} = \vartheta_1 \gamma{it} + \vartheta_2 \gamma{it}^2 + \vartheta_3 y{it-1} + \varphi_i + \varrho_t + \epsilon{it},$$ where $g{it}$ denotes the average annual growth rate (of real GDP, real GDP per capita or real GDP per worker) in country i in period t, $\gamma{it}$ denotes the average value of productive government spending, defined as government spending on education, health, defence, and economic affairs as in Devarajan et al. (1996), as a share of GDP in country i at period t, $\gamma{it}^2$ denotes the quadratic term of $\gamma{it}$ in country i at period t, and $y{it-1}$ is the log value of per capita GDP in country i at the beginning of period t to capture the country's initial income level. $\varphi_i$ is the country fixed effect, $\varrho_t$ is the period fixed effect, and $\epsilon{it}$ is the error term.
+The data is from 1975 to 2015, and we consider five years as a period to remove cyclical fluctuations.
+So, we have 8 periods.
 After merging data from the IMF Government Finance Statistics and the Penn World Table, we have a sample of 189 observations covering 59 countries.
 We report the summary statistics of the variables in Appendix B.

-Our theory predicts an inverted-U relationship between productive government spending and economic growth, which is captured by $\vartheta_1 > 0$ and $\vartheta_2 < 0$ in our regression model.
 Table 1 reports our baseline regression results.
 The dependent variable in column (1) is the average annual growth rate of real GDP, capturing output growth.
 The dependent variable in column (2) is the average annual growth rate of real GDP per capita, capturing income growth.
 The dependent variable in column (3) is the average annual growth rate of real GDP per worker, capturing labor productivity growth.
 In all columns, the coefficients on productive government spending are significantly positive, whereas the coefficients on the quadratic term are significantly negative.
-Therefore, the empirical relationship between productive government spending and economic growth follows an inverted-U pattern.
+Therefore, the empirical relationship between productive government spending and economic growth follows a hump-shaped pattern.